mspnp/aks-baseline-regulated/docs/deploy/11-validate-cluster-access-and-bootstrapping.md

 1. _From your Azure Bastion connection_, log into your Azure RBAC tenant and select your subscription.

    The following command will perform a device login.
-Ensure you're logging in with the Azure AD user that has access to your AKS resources (i.e. the one you did your deployment with.)
+Ensure you're logging in with the Microsoft Entra user that has access to your AKS resources (i.e. the one you did your deployment with.)

    ```bash
    az login